 - Share information and findings related to rural education issues and the development of programs.

-- Dr John Guenther, Batchelor Institute of Indigenous Tertiary Education.
+- Associate Professor John Guenther, Batchelor Institute of Indigenous Tertiary Education, Chief Editor.

 - Dr Melyssa Fuqua, Monash University & University of Melbourne, Australia.

 Associate Professor Robyn Henderson, University of Southern Queensland